Keyboard shortcuts

 • --languages <LANGS> - Comma-separated list of languages to analyze

-• Example: --languages rust,python,javascript
+• Example: --languages rust,python,javascript,typescript,go

-• Supported: rust, python, javascript, typescript
+• Supported: rust, python, javascript, typescript, go

 Analysis Modes: